Adversarial Prefetch: New Cross-Core Cache Side Channel Attacks: Background

-\textbf{Timing Difference.} As shown in Figure~\ref{coherence_speed}, if a CPU core (core 1) is reading a cache line that is not present in its private but is present in LLC, (i.e. an LLC hit), the total latency it takes to finish this read request can be different when the cache line is in different coherence states: the LLC hit is faster when the cache line is S state than when the cache line is in M state, because data fetching (from another private cache) and state changing are required in the latter.
+\textbf{Timing difference.} As one can observe in Figure~\ref{coherence_speed}, if a CPU core is reading a cache line that is not present in its private cache but is present in the LLC, the total latency it takes to finish this read request can be different when this cache line has different coherence states: a remote private cache hit is much slower than an LLC hit.
+When another core has a copy of this cache line in M state in its private cache, this request results in a remote private cache hit.
+As explained earlier, serving this request will require fetching data from the owner private cache.
+In contrast, when all the private cache copies of this cache line are in S state, the data of this cache line in the LLC is up-to-date.
+This means the LLC can serve this read request directly, resulting in an LLC hit.
+Due to these different execution paths, an LLC hit is much faster than a remote private cache hit.
 This has been observed by previous work~\cite{coherence_attack} and has been verified in our experiments.
-On an Intel Core i7-7700K processor, this difference is about 30 cycles.
+On an Intel Core i7-6700 processor, an LLC hit takes less than 60 cycles to finish and a remote private cache hit takes about 90 cycles.